armory/docs/content/en/armory-enterprise/armory-admin/policy-engine/policy-engine-use/_index.md

 The Policy Engine Plugin can apply identity-based policies to the `/webhooks/**` endpoint.
 Because the `/webhooks/**` endpoint is unauthenticated by default, additional configuration is needed to enable this capability.
 You must enable forced authentication on the `/webhooks/**` endpoints to ensure that all webhooks go through the authentication flow before triggering their associated pipelines.

-Add the following to the plugin configuration to your Gate profile in the Operator config or `profiles/gate-local.yml` for Halyard:
+Add the following to the plugin configuration to your Gate profile in the Operator config:

 ```yaml
 armory: